 You can read about my original visit below, but in April of 2019, I visited the park again.
-This year was what they refer to as a super bloom and it was truly an amazing way to experience the park.
+This year was what they refer to as a super bloom, and it was indeed a fantastic way to experience the park.

-After doing that loop, I went up to the Kitanemuk Vista Point which is one of the tallest in the park and has views of the entire reserve.
+After making that loop, I went up to the Kitanemuk Vista Point, which is one of the tallest in the park and has views of the entire reserve.

-If you are coming from any Southern part of CA up Highway 14 then make sure to get off on Avenue K and head out that way as some of the best blooms we saw were before we even got to the park; right around Ave K and 110 St. I would recommend stopping there on the way so that you can get some good shots before entering the park, especially with some of the yellow flowers that are around.
+If you are coming from any southern part of CA up Highway 14 then make sure to get off on Avenue K and head out that way.
+Some of the best blooms we saw were before we even got to the park, right around Ave K and 110 St. I would recommend stopping there on the way so that you can get some good shots before entering the park, especially with some of the yellow flowers that are around.

 This area was also the tallest part of the park, so it provided a 360-degree view of the rest of the reserve.